sathira10/oop-exam/part2_csharp_basics/readme.md

 ## Arrays

 An array is a data structure used for storing a collection of values that all have the same data type.

-Length of an array cannot be modified.
+Length of an array cannot be modified. (size is static)

 ```c#
 int[] x; // integer array